Northland Region: Economy

 The region's economy is based on agriculture (notably beef cattle and sheep), fishing, forestry, and horticulture.
 Northland has 4423 ha of horticultural land as of 2017.
 Significant crops include avocadoes, kumara, kiwifruit, citrus fruit and olives.

 Extensive forests are a feature of the Northland landscape.
 For this reason wood and paper manufacturing industries also make a large contribution to the region's economy.
-The railway system, which once ran as far north as Donnellys Crossing, has been historically important for the transport of timber via Dargaville to Auckland.
+The railway system, which once ran as far north as Okaihau, has been historically important for the transport of timber to Auckland.

 Northland is a favourite tourist destination, especially to the Bay of Islands and the historic town of Kerikeri.
 Diving and fishing are also popular visitor activities, especially around the Bay of Islands and the Poor Knights Islands.

-Northland is home to New Zealand's only oil refinery, located in Marsden Point, a town, close to Whangārei across the harbour.
+Northland was formerly home to New Zealand's only oil refinery, located in Marsden Point, a town, close to Whangārei across the harbour.
 New Zealand's natural fuel resources in Taranaki account for a little under half of the refinery's intake, with the rest coming predominantly from the Middle East.
 The nearby Marsden A thermal power station originally utilised heavy oil from the refinery for electricity production, but no longer does so.